kokospapa8/django-async-image-upload/README.md

 Refer to [sequence diagram](resources/sd.png) for more detail.

 ## Requirements
-Because this module supports native django json fields,
+Because this module supports native django json fields. (will support 2.X in the future)
 - Django 3.1 and up
 - Python 3.6 and up
 - DB: MariaDB 10.2.7+, MySQL 5.7.8+, Oracle, PostgreSQL, and SQLite